jeffgbutler/practical-functional-java/docs/Setup.md

 ## Setup

+The following instructions will help you install a Java development environment from scratch.
+If you already have a Java/Maven/Git environment installed that you are familiar with, then you can simply clone the repository and work in your existing environment.

 Note: If you experience difficulties building the projects after following these instructions, see the Maven Notes section at the bottom of this page.

 ### For all Environments